Peterpiotr/siguren-documentation/docs/source/archives/user-manual-7-4.rst

 -  Electric linking of the Motosuiveur®

-Assembly of the torque limiter (OPTION)
+Assembly of the MS Torque Limiter (OPTION)
 ---------------------------------------

 See **appendix 3** for technical sheet.

 Assembly must be done by qualified operators.

-The torque limiter is delivered factory rated to the value necessary to the application.
+The MS Torque Limiter is delivered factory rated to the value necessary to the application.
 In case of doubt, check the application data on the assembly drawing.

 The limiter assembly direction is defined on the layout.

-The torque limiter coupling is made of:
+The MS Torque Limiter coupling is made of:

 -  The permanent spring limiter